Shippable/docs/sources/platform/tutorial/workflow/sending-status-to-scm.md

 ```

-The corresponding  `gitRepo` resource in `shippable.resources.yml` needs to include the tag `buildOnPullRequest: true` as shown below:
+The corresponding  `gitRepo` resource in `shippable.resources.yml` needs to include the tag `buildOnPullRequest: true` and `buildOnPullRequestClose: true`as shown below:

 ```
 resources: